duan602728596/antd-schema-form/README.md

 * `properties: object`: When **type** is **object**, the attributes below the object are listed.
 * `required: Array<string>`: The attributes that the object must contain.
 Unlike the `$required` attribute.
+* `dependencies: { [key: string]: Array<string> }`: The dependency specified by the object's property.
+When the property has no value, the component of the dependency is not rendered; when the property has a value, the component of the dependency is rendered and the form of the dependency is required.
+This property does not control the rendering order of the form.

 ### `type="string"`: